bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

    &END XC

 ---------------------
-Puesdopotentials
+Pseudopotentials
 ---------------------

-The choice of Potential should be matched to the choice of XC functional so that it is optimised for the exchange correlation functional.
-For example the GTH-PBE potential should be used with the PBE XC functional.
+As mentioned before, each pseudopotential is built using a specific XC functional and it should be used only in combination with that XC functional.
+For example the GTH-PBE pseudopotential should be used with the PBE XC functional.

 ----------------------
 Dispersion corrections
 ----------------------

-Dispersion corrections can be used in combination with XC functionals to incorporate Van der Waals forces, which can play an important role in interactions in protein systems.
+DFT is known to underestimate van der Waals forces between atoms.
+Empirical dispersion corrections can be used in combination with XC functionals to improve the description of van der Waals forces, which can play an important role in protein systems.

-In CP2K there are three dispersion options available, DFT-D2, DFT-D3 and DFT-D3(BJ).
+In CP2K three different dispersion options are available, DFT-D2, DFT-D3 and DFT-D3(BJ).
 All three of these methods involve adding an extra dispersion term to the energy density functional, e.g.